Bounding the number of graph refinements for Brill-Noether existence: Preliminaries

 \subsection{Basics on graphs}

 We collect some basic concepts and notations from \cite{MR2448666}: \begin{enumerate} \item \textbf{Graph:} By a graph $G$, we always mean a finite weightless connected multigraph without loop edges.
 We denote the set of vertices and edges of $G$ by $V(G)$ and $E(G)$, respectively.
 The genus $g$ of the graph is given by \item \textbf{Divisors and degree:} Let $\mathrm{Div}(G)$ be the free abelian group on $V(G)$.
 An element $D\in\mathrm{Div}(G)$ is called a divisor on $G$.
 Explicitly, we can write The degree of $D$ is defined as $\mathrm{deg}(D)=\sum_{v\in V(G)}a_v$.
 For a fixed integer $d$, we denote the set of divisors of degree $d$ on $G$ by $\mathrm{Div}^d(G)$.
-We call a divisor $D\in\mathrm{Div}(D)$ effective, if $D=\sum_{v\in V(G)} a_v\cdot(v)$ with $a_v\geq0$ for all $v\in V(G)$. \item \textbf{Linear equivalence:} To a $\mathbb{Z}$-valued function $f$ on $V(G)$, we may associate a divisor on $G$ whose coefficient at $v \in V(G)$ is Divisors of this form have degree $0$ and are called principal divisors.
+We call a divisor $D\in\mathrm{Div}(G)$ effective, if $D=\sum_{v\in V(G)} a_v\cdot(v)$ with $a_v\geq0$ for all $v\in V(G)$. \item \textbf{Linear equivalence:} To a $\mathbb{Z}$-valued function $f$ on $V(G)$, we may associate a divisor on $G$ whose coefficient at $v \in V(G)$ is Divisors of this form have degree $0$ and are called principal divisors.
 Two divisors $D,D'\in \mathrm{Div}(G)$ are linearly equivalent, written $D\sim D'$, if $D-D'$ is a principal divisor.
-The complete linear system associated to $D$ is given by \item \textbf{Rank of divisors:} Given a divisor $D$ on $G$, its rank $r_G(D)$ is $-1$ if $|D|=\emptyset$, and otherwise given as We call a divisor of degree $d$ and rank $r$ a $\mathfrak g_d^r$ on $G$. \end{enumerate}
+The complete linear system associated to $D$ is given by \item \textbf{Rank of divisors:} Given a divisor $D$ on $G$, its rank $r_G(D)$ is $-1$ if $|D|=\emptyset$, and otherwise given as \end{enumerate}